 Do you know who the other two characters in Scripture were that may have committed suicide?
 And the more difficult question, Is suicide a forgivable sin?
 I had been raised with the theology that suicide condemns the soul as it is a sin that can never be repented of (assuming one is successful in the effort).
 Now that might make sense for a "sane" individual, but is a person that commits suicide sane?
 If a person is mentally incapacitated or unstable or distraught, will the Lord of the universe look at the last moments of a life and reject one who otherwise might have been a faithful servant?

 Suicide is a very difficult subject to tackle for many reasons, not the least of which is the emotional pain that is associated with this act in the lives of anyone who has experienced loss in this life due to suicide.
 As with any potentially emotionally charged topic, it is wise for us to tread very carefully in order to not add to the burden of anyone who is walking with hurts caused by suicide.

 That being said, it seems that there are many who would argue that there were seven suicides recorded in the Bible, not six.
-It is interesting that the above mentioned author didn't include a list to go along with his statement, but to fill out the list from our questioner many would add the following three:
+It is interesting that the above mentioned author didn't include a list to go along with his statement.
+To fill out the list from our Questioner we can add the following three:

 1) Abimelech (Judges 9:54)

 2) Ahithophel (2 Samuel 17:23)